KonstantinZavertkin/SimpleSDLGames/README.md

 SnakeGame
 ==================================
 ## Installation instructions
 Requirements:
         - SDL2

 Building the executable file can be done using the following commands:
         mkdir build
         cd build
         cmake ..
         make all

 Run:
         ./GameRunner

-Tested on Debian 10.
+Tested on Debian 10 and Windows 10.